-I got a feeling from those present that to take this any further forward -- and that certainly Dr Hicks was very supportive of a joint audit with the Royal Maternity Hospital consultants, which would include obstetricians, midwives and neonatologists, because without putting them all together, the messages do not get back.
+- 1 investigate a better way of educating not only the 2 paediatricians because we don't come in contact with 3 pregnant women very often, but very often then ...
+I got a feeling from those present that to take this any 4 further forward -- and that certainly Dr Hicks was very supportive of a joint audit with the Royal Maternity 6 Hospital consultants, which would include obstetricians, 8 midwives and neonatologists, because without putting 9 them all together, the messages do not get back.
 10 THE CHAIRMAN: Does that lead on to point 2 then: "The directorate should continue doing three or four 11 12 multi-professional audits each year and would encourage 13 the team approach to audit."
-A. Every audit was multi-professional.
-Medical audit 14 15 changed to clinical audit before my taking over as the clinical audit lead.
-So during and before my time it 16 17 was very open for all to attend the nursing --18 I remember specialist nurses coming for pain, doing an audit on our pain management to ensure that our quality 19 20 of pain management, post-operative pain, was as good as 21 the national standards, which were published at the 22 time.
-I remember other specialist nurses in diabetic 23 care and asthmatic care coming and being welcomed.
-I remember pinning the audit agenda on the noticeboard, 24 25 the education noticeboard, well in advance of each investigate a better way of educating not only the paediatricians because we don't come in contact with pregnant women very often, but very often then ...
+14 A. Every audit was multi-professional.
+Medical audit 15 changed to clinical audit before my taking over as the 16 clinical audit lead.
+So during and before my time it 17 was very open for all to attend the nursing --I remember specialist nurses coming for pain, doing an 18 19 audit on our pain management to ensure that our quality 20 of pain management, post-operative pain, was as good as 21 the national standards, which were published at the 22 time.
+I remember other specialist nurses in diabetic - 23 care and asthmatic care coming and being welcomed. - 24 I remember pinning the audit agenda on the noticeboard, - 25 the education noticeboard, well in advance of each

-audit, putting it on the door of the education room in advance -- two or three days, a week, in advance of the audit meeting.
-I went round personally contacting individuals outside the medical fraternity to make sure that it was open to all.
-Having said that, nursing very often used the audit half-day in my perception, my experience, to conduct their own in-service training, so theatres would obviously not work unless there was an emergency during 10 an audit half-day, and that gave theatre managers the 11 opportunity to get nurses trained on new diathermy 12 machines, fire training, moving and handling training.
-13 So the nursing established -- undertook their own form of in-service education and review of their practices 14 outside the clinical audit meeting and I had no control 15 16 over that.
-THE CHAIRMAN: Okay, thank you.
-MR STEWART: What about the final section of paragraph 2?
-18 "In addition, it is important that each unit 19 20 continues to do the case note review audit."
+2 advance two or three days, a week, in advance of the 3 audit meeting.
+I went round personally contacting 4 individuals outside the medical fraternity to make sure 5 that it was open to all.
+6 Having said that, nursing very often used the audit 7 half-day in my perception, my experience, to conduct 8 their own in-service training, so theatres would 9 obviously not work unless there was an emergency during 10 an audit half-day, and that gave theatre managers the 11 opportunity to get nurses trained on new diathermy 12 machines, fire training, moving and handling training.
+13 So the nursing established undertook their own form 14 of in-service education and review of their practices 15 outside the clinical audit meeting and I had no control 16 over that.
+17 THE CHAIRMAN: Okay, thank you.
+18 MR STEWART: What about the final section of paragraph 2?
+19 "In addition, it is important that each unit 20 continues to do the case note review audit."
 21 A. Yes.
-22 O. What case notes were reviewed?
+22 Q. What case notes were reviewed?
+23 A. Well, this was again started by Professor Shields before audit, putting it on the door of the education room in